 More common are non-lethal forms of punishment, which include monetary fines, vocational discrimination, and prison terms.
 Societally, apostasy laws create a hostile environment for religious minority communities, which can occasionally turn violent.
 Sources: Library of Congress, State Department, US Commission on International Religious Freedom

-In the most recent Pew report, more countries saw their scores on the Government Restrictions Index increase rather than decrease.
-And, the global median score on the Social Hostilities Index ticked up in 2015.
+In the most recent Pew report, more countries (55) in 2016 scored 4.5 or higher on the Government Restrictions Index.
+Up from 50 countries in 2015.
+And one more country was added to the total of those scoring high on the Social Hostilities Index (3.6 or higher).
 Social Hostilities are categorized as “acts of religious hostility by private individuals, organizations, or groups in society.”
 Government Restrictions are “laws, policies, and actions that restrict religious beliefs and practices.”
 Source: Pew Research

 Percentage of the countries in a region that experienced government harassment or use of force against religious groups in 2015.

 Middle East-North Africa: 95%

 THE U.S. GOVERNMENT’S ROLE IN FIGHTING FOR INTERNATIONAL RELIGIOUS FREEDOM (IRF)

 The “International Religious Freedom Act of 1998” was a legislative milestone enabling the U.S. government to dedicate needed resources to fighting for the religious rights of all faiths of all peoples everywhere.
 The law established the means whereby religious freedom could be promoted.
 These means include:

 The Office of International Religious Freedom at the U.S. State Department led by the “Ambassador at Large for International Religious Freedom.”

 The United States Commission on International Religious Freedom (USCIRF).

 A member of the President’s National Security Council tasked with being the “Special Adviser on International Religious Freedom.”